ivandokov/fluentdate/readme.md

 ```

 The `$date` can be directly used in strings since it implements `__toString()` magic method but if you want you can use the `->toString()` method.

-For full details of how to use the class please take a look at our [tests](tests/FluentDateTest.php).

 ### The format string